bifurcation/tls-pake/draft-barnes-tls-pake.md

 the same forward secrecy properties as sessions using the normal TLS (EC)DH mechanism.

-The mechanism described above does not provide protection for the client's identity, in contrast to TLS client authentication with certificates.
+The mechanism defined in this document does not provide protection for the client's identity, in contrast to TLS client authentication with certificates.

 [[ XXX(rlb@ipv.sx): Maybe there's some HRR dance we could do.
 For example: Server provides a key share in HRR, client does ECIES on identity. ]]

+TLS servers that offer this mechanism can be used by third party attackers as an oracle for two questions:

+1. Whether the server knows about a given identity
+2. Whether the server recognizes a given (identity, password) pair

+The former is signaled by whether the server returns an spake2 extension.
+The latter is signaled by whether the connection succeeds.
+These oracles are all-or-nothing: If the attacker does not have the correct identity or password, he does not learn anything about the correct value.

 # IANA Considerations